grumpyclimber/construction/README.md

 # construction
+🏗️
+**THIS IS A CONSTRUCTION SITE** 🚧
-files that are not ready to show, but I'll show them anyway
+* files that are not ready to show, but I'll show them anyway
+* if you're after some more representative content 🕴️ head to my [portfolio](https://github.com/grumpyclimber/portfolio)